temp-somelk/ekunazanu.dev.archive/content/lab/eulers-identity.md

 ### Compound Interest

-While $e$ is called the Euler's number, the constant may have been actually discovered by Jacob Bernoulli while studying about compound interests [^1] .
+While $e$ is called the Euler's number, the constant may have been actually discovered by Jacob Bernoulli while studying about compound interests {{< footnoteset "1" "MacTutor History of Mathematics: [The number e](https://www-history.mcs.st-and.ac.uk/HistTopics/e.html)." >}}.
 But what does $e$ have to do with interest rates?

 For the sake of simplicity, we'll limit the time period we're considering to one year.
 Now imagine an interest rate of 100% or 1 that compounds every year.
 If we put in 1.00 units, we'll end up with $1 + (1 \\cdot 1) = 2$ units.
 However if it was compounded biannually, after six months we will end up with $1 + \\left(\\frac{1}{2} \\cdot 1 \\right) = 1.5$.
 After another six months, we'll end up with $1.5 + \\left(\\frac{1}{2} \\cdot 1.5 \\right) = 2.25$.
 Let's calculate our returns if we compounded thrice a year.
 After four months, we'll have $1 + \\left( \\frac{1}{3} \\cdot 1 \\right) = \\frac{4}{3}$.
 After another four months, we'll have $\\frac{4}{3} + \\left( \\frac{1}{3} \\cdot \\frac{4}{3} \\right) = \\frac{16}{9}$.
 By the end of the year we are left with $\\frac{16}{9} + \\left(\\frac{1}{3} \\cdot \\frac{16}{9} \\right) = \\frac{64}{27}$.
 Let's try to generalize this pattern, if it was compounded $n$ times in a given year with an interest rate $x$ and initial principle $1$.